jared-richard-clarke/student/notes/parser-combinators/gofer/monadic-parsers.md

 ## Side Note

-This parser implementation is implemented in Gofer, a teaching language very similar to Haskell.
+This parser implementation is implemented in Gofer, a teaching language similar to Haskell.

 ## Monad Comprehension Syntax